-I am your child's teacher for the Grade Ten Academic English course and I wanted to make you aware of some classroom and school-wide policies.
+I am your child's teacher for the Grade Eleven College English course and I wanted to make you aware of some classroom and school-wide policies.
 I have included some day-to-day housekeeping issues below so that you are aware of my expectations.
-Please take the time to go over this course outline with your son or daughter to ensure they understand the requirements outlined below.
+Please take the time to go over this course outline with your child to ensure they understand the requirements outlined below.